 Compile these in Excel for analysis, which should look something like this:

 Next we will look at the types of links pointing to these websites.
-My favorite way to do this is to run an Open Site Explorer report through Link Detective.
+You can do this through Open Site Explorer report (MOZ), Site Explorer (Ahrefs), Backlink Checker (Majestic), Backlink Audit Tool (SEMrush).

 This needs to be done for each ranking URL, but for the sake of this post, I am going to pick only one.
 Instead of choosing the big brands, Search Engine Watch and Raven Tools, I’m going to use Web Confs; www.webconfs.com/how-to-analyze-your-competitors-article-39.php